Szybet/niAudio/apps-on-kobo/qt-setup.md

 Everything thanks to Rain92 from his UltimateMangaReader project
 - https://github.com/Rain92/UltimateMangaReader

+## Warning
+If too much changed, modified, or even the same, a new compiled qt and toolchain can be incompatible with the one in inkbox.
+If you want to develop apps specifically for inkbox, ask the developers to share the toolchain and qt apps.
+You will need to compile qt anyways, because qmake has some in coded paths. just see `strings $(whereis qmake)`.
+For reference of this madness and pain, see the file `Qt incompatibility madness, Discord inkbox dev chat.html`

 ## 0. Container
 Its best to do this in a container, becouse things can break with time.
 There is a guide in `docker-container.md`